zmcartor/homestead-guide/source/glossary.rst

       Sale of cryptocurrency before the actual launch of the network.

    static node
-      A feature supported by Geth, the Golang Ethereum client, which makes it possible to always connect to specific peers.
+      A feature supported by Geth, the Golang Expanse client, which makes it possible to always connect to specific peers.
 Static nodes are re-connected on disconnects.
 For details, see the :ref:`section on static nodes <cr-static-nodes>`.

    bootnode
       The nodes which can be used to initiate the discovery process when running a node.
-The endpoints of these nodes are recorded in the Ethereum source code.
+The endpoints of these nodes are recorded in the Expanse source code.

    exchange
       An online marketplace which facilitates the exchange of crypto or fiat currencies based on the market exchange rate.